Modelizer/Laravel-Selenium/README.md

 ## Api Added in 0.2 release:
 1. `scroll`, `notSee`, `seePageIs`, `type`, `typeInformation`, `press`, `click`, `findElement` and much more.
-2. To know more about this API you can checkout [Integrated Package API](https://github.com/laracasts/Integrated/wiki/Learn-the-API)
-3. Database related APIs is also available such as `seeInDatabase` and `missingFromDatabase`, `dontSeeInDatabase`
+2. Some database related APIs are `seeInDatabase` and `missingFromDatabase`, `dontSeeInDatabase`
-4. Full API documentation will be available soon.
+3. For full documentation you can checkout our [API wiki](https://github.com/Modelizer/Laravel-Selenium/wiki/APIs).

 ## Selenium Server Options:
-You can also tell selenium server which port needs to be used or what will be your URL.
+You can also tell selenium server which port needs to be used or what will be the timeout.
 For more details check out [wiki](https://github.com/Modelizer/Selenium/wiki/Selenium-Options).

 ## Notes:
 1. Selenium 2.53.1 and ChromeDriver 2.24 is been used.
 2. Feel free to contribute or create an issue.
 3. The user will not be able to swap between PHPUnit and Selenium who are below Laravel 5.3.
-4. We made changelog as [wiki](https://github.com/Modelizer/Selenium/wiki/Change-log).
+4. We made changelog as [wiki](https://github.com/Modelizer/Selenium/wiki/change-log).
 5. If a virtual machine is being used such as VirtualBox (Vagrant, Homestead), a framebuffer is needed:

  ```bash